apache/nuttx/configs/README.txt

 is cloned.

 The nuttx/configs directory is a part of the internal OS.
 It there should contain only OS bring-up logic and driver initialization logic.
-THERE SHOUL BE NO APPLICATION CALLABLE LOGIC IN THIS DIRECTORY.
+THERE SHOULD BE NO APPLICATION CALLABLE LOGIC IN THIS DIRECTORY.

 If you have board-specific, application callable logic, that logic should not go here.
 Please consider using a sub-directory under apps/platform instead.